What is Hospice and Palliative Care?

-Hospice is a concept of care and is a holistic approach which addresses the mind, body and spiritual needs of individuals and their family.
-It is designed to provide sensitivity and support for those experiencing a life-threatening illness.
+Hospice and palliative care are concepts of care and are holistic approaches which addresses the mind, body and spiritual needs of individuals and their family.
+They are designed to provide sensitivity and support for those experiencing a life-threatening illness.
 Goals of care are to reduce suffering and to enhance the comfort and quality of life of individuals and their families.
 Hospice care is often referred to as palliative care or hospice palliative care.
 These terms all mean the same approach to care.

-A hospice residence refers to a place where an individual is cared for at the end of life.
-Beds may be part of a larger facility or may be a free-standing facility that offers a home-like setting which embraces the philosophy of hospice care.
+A hospice refers to a place where an individual is cared for in life’s final journey.
+Hospice beds may be part of a larger facility or may be in a free-standing facility that offers a home-like setting which embraces the philosophy of hospice and palliative care.
 It may provide respite for a family caregiver and is an alternative setting for those who are unable to remain at home to die.

 What is the Delta Hospice Society?

-The Delta Hospice Society is a unique source of care and support for people diagnosed with a life-threatening illness and their families and for people experiencing loss by death.
+The Delta Hospice Society is a not-for-profit, charitable organization that provides specialized care and support for people diagnosed with a life-threatening illness and their families and for people experiencing loss by death.